Haskell: Haskell 1.0 to 1.4

-Other notable changes in early versions were the approach to the 'seq' function, which creates a data dependency between values, and is used in lazy languages to avoid excessive memory consumption; with it moving from a type class to a standard function to make refactoring more practical.
+Another notable change in early versions was the moving of the "sequential evaluation" operation seq (which creates a data dependency between values, and is used in lazy languages to avoid excessive memory consumption) from a type class to a standard function to make refactoring more practical.

 The first version of Haskell ("Haskell 1.0") was defined in 1990.
-The committee's efforts resulted in a series of language definitions (1.0, 1.1, 1.2, 1.3, 1.4).
+The committee's efforts resulted in a series of language definitions (1.0, 1.1, 1.2, 1.3, and 1.4).

 Haskell 98

 In late 1997, the series culminated in Haskell 98, intended to specify a stable, minimal, portable version of the language and an accompanying standard library for teaching, and as a base for future extensions.
 The committee expressly welcomed creating extensions and variants of Haskell 98 via adding and incorporating experimental features.

 In February 1999, the Haskell 98 language standard was originally published as The Haskell 98 Report.
 In January 2003, a revised version was published as Haskell 98 Language and Libraries: The Revised Report.
 The language continues to evolve rapidly, with the Glasgow Haskell Compiler (GHC) implementation representing the current de facto standard.